xgandibleux/odcCDAP/README.md

 # odcCDAP
-Cross-dock assignment problem - resources for the student's project
+Cross-dock Door assignment problem.

+Material for students.
+- slides of presentation
+- collection of instances
+- parser of instances